Logo

 In 1999, Silvio Berlusconi expanded his media interests by forming a partnership with Kirch called the Epsilon MediaGroup.

-Silvio Berlusconi rapidly rose to the forefront of Italian politics in January 1994.
+Silvio Berlusconi rapidly rose to the forefront of Italian politics in January 1994, forming a new party called.

-Silvio Berlusconi was elected to the Chamber of Deputies for the first time and appointed as Prime Minister following the 1994 Italian general election, when Forza Italia gained a relative majority a mere three months after having been launched.
+Silvio Berlusconi was elected to the Chamber of Deputies for the first time and appointed as prime minister following the 1994 Italian general election, when Forza Italia gained a majority in the Chamber of Deputies less than three months after having been launched.

-Silvio Berlusconi's cabinet collapsed after nine months due to internal disagreements among the coalition parties.
+Silvio Berlusconi's cabinet collapsed after nine months due to internal disagreements among the coalition parties, and he was succeeded as prime minister by Lamberto Dini.

 Silvio Berlusconi then formed his second and third cabinets, until 2006.